MicrosoftDocs/fabric-docs/docs/governance/lineage.md

 :::image type="content" source="./media/lineage/lineage-highlight-specific-lineage.png" alt-text="Screenshot of highlighted lineage for a specific item." lightbox="./media/lineage/lineage-highlight-specific-lineage.png":::

-   Fabroc highlights all the items related to that item, and dims the rest.
+   Fabric highlights all the items related to that item, and dims the rest.

 ## Zoom and full screen